pace-neutrons/Horace/documentation/user_docs/docs/manual/Generic_Transformation.rst

    Background and Foreground signals for data demonstrated at the beginning of this chapter.
    Note the difference in intensity scale between background and foreground signals.

+Round holes in the corners, centre and middle-edges of the foreground scattering function are related to the procedure of suppression of the parasitic reflections in [0,0,1] direction from cubic sub-lattice of the sample.
+The piece of code responsible for this suppression and the holes is marked and highlighted within the sample code.

 .. note::